-Want to acquire more leads and increase sales?
-Then you need to be familiar with search intent.
+To acquire more leads and increase sales, you need to be familiar with search intent.

 Let’s say Sally runs a search for ‘chocolate cake’.
 What do you think she’s hoping to find?

-That’s where search intent comes in—and why every marketer needs to be able to cater to it.
+That’s where search intent makes a difference—and why every marketer needs to be able to address it.

 What is search intent?

-Search intent is the goal – the purpose or reason – behind a person’s specific search.
+Search intent, also called user intent, is the goal – the purpose or reason – behind a person’s specific search.

 In other words, is the searcher looking for answers to a question, for a certain website, or to make a purchase?